roman-milk/roman-milk.github.io/katies-devious-mind.md

  Jackie finished her shower and started to dry her body.
 After having an amazing orgasm and almost getting caught she would have thought her arousal would be gone.
 But every touch of the towel to her nipples and pussy caused her to throb with desire.
 "How could her body be reacting this way?
 And what am I going to tell Katie?
 Should she tell her the truth or just pass it off?
 I guess I'll just play it by ear and see if she pushes it."Jackie thought as she walked to her room and grabbed a nightgown.
 After taking a couple of deep breaths she walked down to visit with Katie.

  Katie was sitting at the kitchen table munching on some cookies when Jackie walked in.
 "Boy I feel better.
 There's nothing like a refreshing shower to relax you." .
-Report_Story #2